entelect-incubator/.NET/Phase 2/Step 1/README.md

 ```

 To something like this.
-Can also look at Phase 2\Data on how it suppose to look like.
+You can also have a look at **Phase 2\src\02.
+EndSolution** on how it is suppose to look.

 ```cs
 namespace Pezza.Common.DTO